samman4/geog-418/README.md

 This step-by-step process ensures that the data is well-organized for our subsequent analyses.

 Including Plots

-Next, we want to clean up our data and make it easier to use.
-We first create a vector of column names to understand what data each column refers to.
-After cleaning up the dataset, we create visual representations of the median total income and the percentage of French knowledge in Cape Breton.
+To better understand the data, we create visual representations of the median total income and the percentage of French knowledge in Cape Breton.
+We use the tmap package to visualize the spatial patterns:
+These maps provide a visualization of the median total income and percentage of French knowledge across the Cape Breton region.
+They help us understand whether areas with higher income or French language knowledge tend to cluster together spatially.

 ```{r NA Remove, echo=TRUE, eval=TRUE, warning=FALSE}
 # Remove rows with NA values for Median total income and French Knowledge